MPI-IS/mesh/README.md

 ------------

 You first need to install the `Boost <http://www.boost.org>`_ libraries.
-You can compile your own local version or simply do on Linux:
+You can compile your own local version.
+This is a must for Windows/MSCV.
+On Linux you can simply install it via:

 ```
 $ sudo apt-get install libboost-dev